GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/navigation.md

 }
 ```

-Then, you should replace your customer router in the `Components` config:
+Then, you should replace your customer router in the `Components` configuration:

 ```swift
 Components.default.messageListRouter = CustomMessageListRouter.self